imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="reopenchatsbulk"></a>
 # **ReopenChatsBulk**
-> void ReopenChatsBulk (ReopenChatsBulkInputObject reopenChatsBulkInputObject, bool? xIgnoreNullValues = null)
+> void ReopenChatsBulk (ReopenChatsBulkInputObject reopenChatsBulkInputObject)

 Reopen chats by chat ids or reopen all chats